Getting Started with Blippit Boards: Complete Launch Guide

 • why it matters

-• the tags you expect teachers to use
+• the tags you would expect teachers to reasonably add

 • tagging makes moments findable and usable